Important Information in Relation to Your Completely Croatia Holiday

 Dear Completely Croatia Customers,

-Due to the current government restrictions on social distancing and the new national lockdown, we’ve had to make changes to the way we work in order to look after the health and wellbeing of our colleagues.
+Due to the current government restrictions on social distancing and the advice to work from home where possible, we’ve had to make changes to the way we work in order to look after the health and wellbeing of our colleagues.
 This means we have closed our offices, amended our opening hours, and colleagues are working from home.
 Our opening times are now from 10am until 1pm Monday to Friday until further notice.